 It is also possible that after completing an annual physical count, you may learn that your records are only a few percent off, but that is a false measurement.
-It is likely that as many as half of your inventory balances are inaccurate but the physical count only looks at total value and the plusses and minuses balance each other out to give you a misleading total difference.
+It is likely that as many as half of your inventory balances are inaccurate but the physical count only looks at the total value and the plusses and minuses balance each other out to give you a misleading total difference.

 A much more telling measure of accuracy is to count 100 items and see how many are correct and how many are not.
-Most of the times companies are shocked to learn that, by this measure, accuracy is less than 50%.
+Most of the time companies are shocked to learn that, by this measure, accuracy is less than 50%.
 The solution is to implement the cycle counting process to improve accuracy by eliminating the cause of errors, which are part of the transaction reporting process.

-In Cycle counting process, certain number of items are counted on every day or week such that groups of items ‘cycle’ through the counting scheme so that they are all counted according to their importance–more important items are counted more frequently.
+In the Cycle counting process, a certain number of items are counted on every day or week such that groups of items ‘cycle’ through the counting scheme so that they are all counted according to their importance–more important items are counted more frequently.
 Specifics for setting up and running cycle counting are available from your inventory software support staff, from a web search, or from operations-focused organizations like APICS.
 Cycle counting allows you to identify how errors occur and fix the faulty procedures so errors are eliminated.
 Accuracy improves and can be maintained at a high level (>98%) with this process even in an organization with thousands of items and many daily transactions.